AstroJames/trackingPhotoIonisedPillars/README.md

 # Tracking High-Density Pillars
-An automated system for tracking high-density, neutral HII pillars, previously studied in Menon, Federrath & Kuiper, 2020 (under-review).
+An automated system for tracking high-density, neutral HII pillars, previously studied in Menon et al. (2020).

 The pillars are created using the PLUTO code, http://plutocode.ph.unito.it .